For more information on ways to give, contact:

 Choose a Fund

-There are a number of ways your gift can help support graduate and undergraduate students—the next generation of leaders and thinkers—in the Department of Classical and Near Eastern Studies:
+There are a number of ways your gift can help support graduate and undergraduate students—the next generation of leaders and thinkers—in the Department of Classical and Near Eastern Religions and Cultures:

-- Classical Studies Development Fund: This fund supports the Department of Classical and Near Eastern Studies at the University of Minnesota Twin Cities by helping provide scholarship support, fund student travel abroad, bring in distinguished speakers, and more.
+- Classical Studies Development Fund: This fund supports the Department of Classical and Near Eastern Religions and Cultures at the University of Minnesota Twin Cities by helping provide scholarship support, fund student travel abroad, bring in distinguished speakers, and more.

-- Mary G. Hahn Undergraduate Scholarship for Travel Abroad: This fund supports undergraduate students in the Department of Classical and Near Eastern Studies who are interested in archeological excavation.
+- Mary G. Hahn Undergraduate Scholarship for Travel Abroad: This fund supports undergraduate students in the Department of lassical and Near Eastern Religions and Cultures who are interested in archeological excavation.

-- Roetzel Family Graduate Fellowship in Religions in Antiquity: This fellowship supports graduate students in the Department of Classical and Near Eastern Studies, especially those who are studying religions in antiquity.
+- Roetzel Family Graduate Fellowship in Religions in Antiquity: This fellowship supports graduate students in the Department of lassical and Near Eastern Religions and Cultures, especially those who are studying religions in antiquity.